 - Change water every 24 hours to keep greeneries fresh.

 *If upon first inspection, you foresee a problem with your flowers, do not proceed processing your order.
 Leave the flowers intact in the box and call us immediately at 1-877-50 ROSES (507-6737)

 Need help planning the wedding flowers of your dreams?
 Let us help!
 Call us at 1-877-507-6737 or use our LiveChat feature on FiftyFlowers.com.
-To set up a free flower consultation, follow this link!
+Or schedule a free flower consultation!